openaicellular/ric-plt-a1/docs/developer-guide.rst

     cd integration_tests
     docker build  --no-cache -t testreceiver:latest .

-You do not need the "bombarder" image as they are not currently used in the integration tests (that is more for load testing).

 Finally, run all the tests from the root (this requires the python packages ``tox``, ``pytest``, and ``tavern``).
 ::